CCLDArjun/Mario-Bros-Genetic-Algorithm/README.md

 # Setup and Instructions
 1. Getting Started
-  * While an assembled Jar file has been created for the project, it is corrupted for whatever reason unknown to Us.
-For now, clone the repository and import it to an IDE of your choice.
-Run the file _Gui.Java_ to begin the simulation.
+  * While an assembled Jar file has been created for the project, it is corrupted for whatever reason unknown to us.
+For now:
+  * Step 1: Clone the repository - ```git clone https://github.com/Abemarkar23/Mario-Bros-Genetic-Algorithm.git```
+  * Step 2: Import into IDE of choice
+  * Step 3: Execute Simulation in _Gui.java_